-- 25 (1) Age and developmentally appropriate activities for children.

-- 26 (b)

-- 27 (2) Supervision.

-- 28 (e)

-- 29 (3) Parenting education and parent involvement.

-- 30 (d)

-- 31 (4) Social services that include, but are not limited to, 32 identification of child and family needs and referral to appropriate 33 agencies.

-- 34 (e)

-- 35 (5) Health services.

-- 36 (f)

-- 37 (6) Nutrition.

-- 38 (g)

-(7) Training and career ladder opportunities, documentation of which shall be provided to the Department of Education department.

-- (b) This section shall become inoperative on July 1, 2014, and, as of January 1, 2015, is repealed, unless a later enacted statute that is enacted before January 1, 2015, deletes or extends the dates on which it becomes inoperative and is repealed. - 8 SEC.
-45. Section 8240 is added to the Education Code, to read: 9 8240. (a) Direct classroom programs shall serve children 10 from birth to 13 years of age, including, but not limited to, services 11 for all of the following: - 12 (1) Infants and toddlers.
+- (1) Age and developmentally appropriate activities for children. - (2) Supervision. - (3) Parenting education and parent involvement. - (4) Social services that include, but are not limited to, identification of child and family needs and referral to appropriate agencies. - (5) Health services. - (6) Nutrition. - (7) Training and career ladder opportunities, documentation of which shall be provided to the department. - (b) This section shall become inoperative on July 1, 2014, and, as of January 1, 2015, is repealed, unless a later enacted statute that is enacted before January 1, 2015, deletes or extends the dates on which it becomes inoperative and is repealed. - 37 SEC.
+45. - 38 SEC.
+46. Section 8240 is added to the Education Code, to read:

+1 8240. (a) Direct classroom programs shall serve children from 2 birth to 13 years of age, including, but not limited to, services for 3 all of the following:

+- 4 (1) Infants and toddlers.

-- (2) Preschool age children. - (3) Schoolage children. - 15 (4) Migrant children. - (b) The Superintendent shall streamline the delivery of direct classroom programs through the simplification of contracts that serve children described in subdivision (a).
-This shall include, but is not limited to, services for both of the following special populations: - (1) Preschool age children. - (2) Migrant children. - (c) (1) Contractors shall continue to serve the same populations specified in their 2013-14 contracts, unless they receive prior approval from the department. - (2) Contractors that provide services to migrant populations shall comply with Article 6 (commencing with Section 8230). - (3) Contractors that provide services to California state preschool program populations shall comply with Article 7 (commencing with Section 8235). - (d) This section shall become operative on July 1, 2014. - SEC.
-46. Section 8244 of the Education Code is amended to read: - 8244. (a) (1) Any entity operating child care and development programs funded pursuant to this chapter that provide direct classroom services to children at two or more sites, including through more than one contract or subcontract funded pursuant to this chapter, shall employ a program director. - (2) Programs providing direct services to children, for the purposes of this section, are general child care and development direct classroom services programs pursuant to Article-8 5 (commencing with Section 8240), 8228), migrant child care and development programs services pursuant to Article 6 (commencing with Section 8230), campus child care and development programs pursuant to Article 4 (commencing with Section 8225), California state preschool programs pursuant to Article 7 (commencing with Section 8235), child care and development direct classroom services for children with special needs programs pursuant to Article 9 (commencing with Section 8250), infant care and development services programs pursuant to Article (commencing with Section 8390), and any of these programs operated through family child care homes.
+- 5 (2) Preschool age children.

+- (3) Schoolage children.

+- (4) Migrant children.

+- 8 (b) The Superintendent shall streamline the delivery of direct classroom programs through the simplification of contracts that serve children described in subdivision (a).
+This shall include, but is not limited to, services for both of the following special populations: - (1) Preschool age children. - (2) Migrant children. - (c) (1) Contractors shall continue to serve the same populations specified in their 2013-14 contracts, unless they receive prior approval from the department. - (2) Contractors that provide services to migrant populations shall comply with Article 6 (commencing with Section 8230). - (3) Contractors that provide services to California state preschool program populations shall comply with Article 7 (commencing with Section 8235). - (d) This section shall become operative on July 1, 2014.
+SEC.
+46. - 25 SEC.
+47. Section 8244 of the Education Code is amended to 26 read: - 8244. (a) (1) Any entity operating programs funded pursuant to this chapter that provide direct classroom services to children at two or more sites, including through more than one contract or subcontract funded pursuant to this chapter, shall employ a program director. - (2) Programs providing direct services to children, for the purposes of this section, are direct classroom services programs pursuant to Article 5 (commencing with Section 8228), migrant services pursuant to Article 6 (commencing with Section 8230), California state preschool programs pursuant to Article 7 (commencing with Section 8235), direct classroom services for children with special needs programs pursuant to Article 9 (commencing with Section 8250), infant care and development - 39 (commencing with Section 8250), infant care and development 40 services programs pursuant to Article 17 (commencing with Section

+8390), and any of these programs operated through family child care homes.